richchapler/AzureSolutionsDocumentation/curricula/SQL_SecurityCompliance.md

 - **Sensitivity Classification**: assign metadata to columns indicating their sensitivity
   - **SQL Server**: use the sys.sp_add_sensitivity_classification stored procedure or SSMS Data Classification pane to label columns; query sys.sensitivity_classifications to review existing labels
-  - **Azure SQL**: run "Data discovery & classification" scans in the Azure portal or call sys.sp_add_sensitivity_classification via TSQL; view and manage labels in the portal or via sys.sensitivity_classifications
+  - **Azure SQL**: run "Data discovery & classification" scans in the Azure portal or call sys.sp_add_sensitivity_classification via T-SQL; view and manage labels in the portal or via sys.sensitivity_classifications

 - **Dynamic Data Masking**: define masking rules to obscure sensitive column data **at query time**
   - **SQL Server**: use ALTER TABLE ...
 ALTER COLUMN ...
 ADD MASKED WITH (FUNCTION = 'default()' or custom functions); manage masks in SSMS under Security > Dynamic Data Masking
-  - **Azure SQL**: configure masks in the Azure portal "Dynamic Data Masking" blade or via the same TSQL ADD MASKED statements; supports default, email, and partial masks
+  - **Azure SQL**: configure masks in the Azure portal "Dynamic Data Masking" blade or via the same T-SQL ADD MASKED statements; supports default, email, and partial masks

 - **Microsoft Purview**: catalog and govern data assets with automated scanning and classification
-  - **SQL Server**: register onpremises instances with Purview and deploy the scanning integration to discover and classify sensitive data; review scan results and export compliance reports in the Purview portal
+  - **SQL Server**: register on-prem instances with Purview and deploy the scanning integration to discover and classify sensitive data; review scan results and export compliance reports in the Purview portal
-  - **Azure SQL**: enable Purview scanning directly against Azure SQL servers in the portal; schedule recurring scans, validate or update classifications, and generate builtin compliance dashboards
+  - **Azure SQL**: enable Purview scanning directly against Azure SQL servers in the portal; schedule recurring scans, validate or update classifications, and generate built-in compliance dashboards

 - **Sensitivity Labels**: leverage Microsoft Information Protection to apply and enforce labels across databases and tables
-  - **SQL Server**: install and configure the Azure Information Protection scanner or use MIP PowerShell cmdlets to label onpremises databases registered with Purview
+  - **SQL Server**: install and configure the Azure Information Protection scanner or use MIP PowerShell cmdlets to label on-prem databases registered with Purview
   - **Azure SQL**: integrate with Microsoft Information Protection in the Azure portal or via PowerShell to apply sensitivity labels at scale and ensure metadata flows through downstream services

 <!-- ------------------------- ------------------------- -->